-Characters can use downtime activities between sessions (D&D Adventurers League Player's Guide).
-However, if you feel sufficient periods of inactivity exist to justify it, you can allow a character using a downtime activity during a session.
+Characters can use downtime activities between sessions (ALPG) However, if you feel sufficient periods of inactivity exist to justify it, you can allow a character using a downtime activity during a session.
 For example, the journey from Phlan to Waterdeep is very long, so it's reasonable to assume that the characters can spend downtime days copying spells.
 But the trip from one end of Waterdeep to the other is shorter-only hours.
 Be fair and consistent in exercising this discretion.